 If you do not have access to a computer or the materials used for visual verification, you can take your Treasury check to your local bank for verification.

 If the online application determines there is no issue record, this does not prove the check is invalid.
-Treasury checks become invalid after one year; if the check is older than 13 months, if cannot be verified by this method.
+Treasury checks become invalid after one year; if the check is older than 12 months, it cannot be verified by this method.
 If you suspect your Treasury check is counterfeit, please contact law enforcement officials.
+You can also try reporting fraud at consumerfraudreporting.org.